hsinyuan-huang/hsinyuan-huang.github.io/_posts/2018-04-02-PhD_Decision.md

 + What kind of machine learning paradigm would be more suitable for quantum computers?
 I don't believe directly applying deep learning to quantum computers is the right thing to do.
 + What kind of new capability can be achieved on quantum computers?
 Besides some well-known examples such as cracking RSA or quantum system simulation.
-+ How to transform exciting results in theoretical quantum information research into the new application in quantum technology?
++ How to transform exciting results in theoretical quantum information research into a new application in quantum technology?
 + How can machine learning be used to improve the design of quantum computers?

 During my Ph.D. study at Caltech, I want to challenge myself and venture into this wild and dark forest to retrieve something precious for the advance of human technology.